WPManageNinja/mollie-for-paymattic/README.md

 But field key of credential fields you can give as your payment module requires. ex: for mollie you need <b>test_api_key</b> and <b>live_api_key</b>.

-Make sure you get api key settings as you set keys on global fields.
+Make sure you get/validate api key settings with same keys as you set keys on global fields.

 ![get_api_keys](globalFields.png)

-rest, implement all the function as given on <b>settings/settings.php</b>
+rest, implement all the function as given on <b>settings/settings.php</b> and replace with your own.